The man on the phone: What's it like making history's highest auction bid?

 "There was some price resistance," he added, "Hockney's world record (at the time) was $25 million, and here was a painting that was expected to sell for $80 million."

 But while Rotter estimates that bidding usually starts between 30% and 50% of the expected price, the Hockney auction opened low, at just $20 million -- a quarter of Christie's top estimate.
 The gamble paid off, as bids soared past $90 million.

 "At the end of the day, we got our result by starting low and tempting (bidders) ... so it worked out beautifully."

 With collectors increasingly shopping for art on Instagram and looking beyond Western marketplaces for returns, there are plenty of challenges facing European auction houses.

-Last month, research firm ArtTactic reported that Christie's, Sotheby's and Phillips had posted a collective 20.3% year-on-year drop in sales in the first half of 2019.
+In July, research firm ArtTactic reported that Christie's, Sotheby's and Phillips had posted a collective 20.3% year-on-year drop in sales in the first half of 2019.
 Indeed, if it weren't for the $450 million auction of the "Salvator Mundi" in 2017, and Peggy and David Rockefeller's huge $832 million private art collection in 2018, then both of these years might have been considered disappointing for Christie's, too.

 This recent dip may not concern an auction market known for its volatility.
 For all the ups and downs of the last decade, global auction sales in 2018 were, at $29.1 billion, slightly above 2008 levels, according to Art Basel and UBS' authoritative Global Art Market Report.